julsraemy/GenIIIF/README.md

 ```

 ## Scope
-Adaptation of Leander Seige's [iiifcurator](https://github.com/leanderseige/iiifcurator) which can handle the Presentation API V3 (only V2 at the moment).
+Adaptation of Leander Seige's [iiifcurator](https://github.com/leanderseige/iiifcurator) which could handle Presentation API V3 resources (only V2 are properly parsed and outputted at the moment).

 ## References
 - [iiifcurator](https://github.com/leanderseige/iiifcurator)